LefterisMavrakis/vue3-shop/README.md

 #### 3.4 **Custom Shared Components**

 - Instead of relying on third-party libraries, custom **TextField** and **SelectField** components were created.
-These components are tailored to the specific needs of the project and ensure flexibility for future changes.
+These components are tailored to the specific needs of the project and ensure flexibility for future changes and improvements.

 #### 3.5 **Sorted Options Filtering**